arthuryamamoto2701/arthuryamamoto2701/README.md

 ## Hi there

-I'm Arthur, a backend developer in progress and ADS student.
+I'm Arthur, a backend developer in progress.

 ---